ItsAiZEN/Password-Generator-and-Manager/README.md

 # Password-Generator-and-Manager

 A simple password generator and manager with interactive GUI.
+Made using Python and Tkinter

 The generator lets you choose length and character types for the needed password.